Kochise/youtube-dl_portable/README.md

   - Run 'youtube-dl_update.bat' when not downloading anything, wait a bit
   - Run 'youtube-dl_help.bat' to get an updated help file

-When downloading files, you get their description informations in a separate file When downloading MP3 files, you get their thumbnail and subtitles as well When downloading MP4 files, you just get their subtitles
+When downloading files, you get their description informations in a separate file<br>
+When downloading MP3 files, you get their thumbnail and subtitles as well<br>
+When downloading MP4 files, you just get their subtitles<br>

 If MP4 files are present, their are resumed (if unifinished) but not overwritten